-These pertain to the reversal of certain bad debts, which were collected in 2018, expenses accrued in the prior years which would no longer be paid, net realized and unrealized forex gains.
+These pertain to the reversal of certain bad debts, which were collected in 2018, expenses accrued in prior years which would no longer be paid, ans net realized and unrealized forex gains.

-100% increase in Equity Share in Net Income of a Joint Venture This is the net share from PAPI, PSPC and Galaxi join ventures.
+100% increase in Equity Share in Net Income of a Joint Venture

+Represents the net share from PAPI, PSPC and Galaxi joint ventures, which commenced operations in 2018.